Congress to pursue divergent paths to reopening government, but stalemate no closer to resolution

 Senate Minority Leader Charles E. Schumer (D-N.Y.) released legislation Sunday to prohibit landlords from evicting federal workers or contractors hurt by the shutdown, although that bill was not expected to pass.

 Trump’s proposal Saturday represented his first attempt since the shutdown began to offer a broader deal that would involve both border security and other parts of the immigration system.
-The president offered three years of deportation protections for immigrants who were brought to the United States as children, are here illegally and had qualified for the Deferred Action for Childhood Arrivals program, which the president terminated earlier in his tenure.
+The president offered three years of deportation protections for immigrants who were brought to the United States illegally as children and had qualified for the Deferred Action for Childhood Arrivals program, which the president terminated earlier in his tenure.
 (A federal court has delayed the end of the program.)

-Even as his proposal was rejected by Democrats, Trump also faced fire from some conservatives who derided his immigration overtures as “amnesty.”
-Similar objections last year torpedoed an even bigger deal that would have created a path to citizenship for millions of undocumented immigrants while also fully funding Trump’s border wall.
+Even as his proposal was rejected by Democrats, Trump also faced fire from some conservatives who derided his immigration overtures as “amnesty,” although the opposition did not appear as widespread as last year when similar complaints torpedoed an even bigger deal that would have created a path to citizenship for millions of undocumented immigrants while also fully funding Trump’s border wall.

 Trump’s offer, followed by its swift rejection by Democrats and the hard right, left the shutdown looking as intractable as ever — even while serving as evidence that Republicans are growing uneasy about allowing the shutdown to continue indefinitely.
-With polling showing Trump is being blamed more than Democrats for the shutdown, congressional Republicans want it to end, or at least want to shift the narrative, a consideration that led McConnell to encourage the offer Trump made Saturday and promise to bring it to a vote.
+Democrats have maintained a united front throughout the standoff, and after Pelosi released a letter last week suggesting Trump delay his Jan.
+29 State of the Union address unless the shutdown has been resolved, McConnell encouraged Trump to try to shift the debate by making his new offer, which McConnell promised to bring to a vote — even though McConnell had previously said that only a bipartisan agreement would break the impasse.

-On Sunday, Trump lashed out at Pelosi for her refusal to entertain his offer.
-“She is so petrified of the ‘lefties’ in her party that she has lost control,” Trump wrote on Twitter.
+The shutdown is impacting about a quarter of federal agencies, but is limited in scope since Congress passed legislation funding the Pentagon and some other major agencies including the Health and Human Services department.
+Medicare and Social security benefits are not impacted, since they flow independent of congressional appropriations.

-Pelosi urged Trump “reopen the government, let workers get their paychecks and then we can discuss how we can come together to protect the border.”
+Trump long claimed that the border wall would be paid for by Mexico, before he started demanding billions from U.S. taxpayers to build it.
+The $5.7 billion he is asking for now would pay for about 230 new miles of wall.